-For example, an error discovered in Q2 Year 4 was material to Q1 as a standalone reporting period, but was immaterial (quantitatively and qualitatively) in relation to previously published annual results or estimated Year 4 income or earnings trends (see Question 5.3.10).
-Therefore, the error was immaterial for purposes of applying Topic 250.
+For example, an error relating to Year 3 was discovered in Q2 Year 4.
+The error is material to Q1 (the previously published quarter) as a stand-alone reporting period.
+However, it is immaterial (quantitatively and qualitatively) in relation to Year 3 income, estimated Year 4 income, and earnings trends (see Question 5.3.10).
+Therefore, the error is immaterial for purposes of applying Topic 250.